NON-STATE ACTORS IN EDUCATION

 Entry/Establishment

-Registration and approval: According to the 2017 Education Sector Analysis, the 1996 ECCE procedural guidelines dictate all ECCE to have adequate facilities, including classrooms, ventilation, water and sanitation facilities, and proper class sizes according to the number of students.
+Registration and approval: The 1996 ECCE procedural guidelines state that all ECCE settings must have adequate facilities, including classrooms, ventilation, water and sanitation facilities, and proper class sizes according to the number of students.

 Licence: No information was found.